-- Some commands transfer address one bit per rising edge of SCK and return data 1, 2, or 4 bits of data per rising edge of SCK.
-These are called Read or Fast Read for 1 bit data; Dual Output Read for 2 bit data, and Quad Output for 4 bit data. - Some commands transfer both address and data 2 or 4 bits per rising edge of SCK.
-These are called Dual I/O for 2 bit and Quad I/O for 4 bit.
+- Some commands transfer address or data on each rising edge of SCK.
+These are called Single Data Rate commands (SDR). - Some SDR commands transfer address one bit per rising edge of SCK and return data 1, 2, or 4 bits of data per rising edge of SCK.
+These are called Read or Fast Read for 1-bit data; Dual Output Read for 2-bit data, and Quad Output for 4-bit data. - Some SDR commands transfer both address and data 2 or 4 bits per rising edge of SCK.
+These are called Dual I/O for 2 bit and Quad I/O for 4 bit. - Some commands transfer address and data on both the rising edge and falling edge of SCK.
+These are called Double Data Rate (DDR) commands. - There are DDR commands for 1, 2, or 4 bits of address or data per SCK edge.
+These are called Fast DDR for 1-bit, Dual I/ O DDR for 2-bit, and Quad I/O DDR for 4-bit per edge transfer.

 All of these commands begin with an instruction code that is transferred one bit per SCK rising edge.
-The instruction is followed by either a 3- or 4-byte address.
-Commands transferring address or data 2 or 4 bits per clock edge are called Multiple I/O (MIO)
+The instruction is followed by either a 3- or 4-byte address transferred at SDR or DDR.
+Commands transferring address or data 2 or 4 bits per clock edge are called Multiple I/O (MIO) commands.
+For FL-S devices at

-commands.
-For FL-S Family devices at 256 Mbits or higher density, the traditional SPI 3-byte addresses are unable to directly address all locations in the memory array.
+256 Mbits or higher density, the traditional SPI 3-byte addresses are unable to directly address all locations in the memory array.
 These device have a bank address register that is used with 3-byte address commands to supply the high order address bits beyond the address from the host system.
-The default bank address is 0.
+The default bank address is zero.
 Commands are provided to load and read the bank address register.
 These devices may also be configured to take a 4-byte address from the host system with the traditional 3-byte address commands.
 The 4-byte address mode for traditional commands is activated by setting the External Address (EXTADD) bit in the bank address register to 1.
-In the FL127S, higher order address bits above A23 in the 4-byte address commands, commands using Extended Address mode, and the Bank Address Register are not relevant and are ignored because the flash array is only 128 Mbits in size.